akazukin5151/approportionment/README.md

 ## WebUI

-1. disable real time progress bar
-2. run
-3. enable progress bar
-4. run
-5. no progress bar appears

----

-1. set n voters to 1000 (or something that takes long enough)
-2. run (run button disabled now)
-3. change a setting (eg method)
-4. run button pulses (despite not clickable and still running)

----

-- when popup is covering load example button, hovering the button causes the highlight to show over the popup, despite having a lower z index

----

 - Catch exceptions from event handlers (top-level try-catch only catches exceptions throw in initial setup code, not event handlers)

 - display a spinner on page load, and remove when it has finished loading